CostaFot/android--whatsapp-stickers-kotlin/README.md

 ## Work in progress, quite a few things *TODO*.

-You are free to use this repo for your own project with proper attribution.

-If you do use it, shoot me a message so we can showcase your app here if you want :)

 Wanted to make a sticker app for fun an afternoon after work and this happened.